+Associated Service Example Proxy User Name Services That the User Provides

+CIFS OESCommonProxy_hostname Retrieves CIFS user information.

+Or

+CifsProxyUser-servername

-Associated Service Example Proxy User Name Services That the User Provides AFP OESCommonProxy_hostname Retrieves AFP user information.
-Or AfpProxyUser-servername CIFS OESCommonProxy_hostname Retrieves CIFS user information.
-Or CifsProxyUser-servername Clustering (NCS) OESCommonProxy_hostname The clustering administrator and the proxy Or user can be two separate users.
-For more information, see "OES Common Proxy User installing admin user " in the OES 2015 SP1: Novell Cluster Services for Linux Administration Guide.
-DHCP OESCommonProxy_hostname Lets the service access DHCP objects in Or eDirectory.
+Clustering (NCS) OESCommonProxy_hostname The clustering administrator and the proxy

+Or user can be two separate users.
+For more information, see "OES Common Proxy User

+installing admin user " in the OES 11 SP3: Novell Cluster Services for Linux Administration Guide.

+DHCP OESCommonProxy_hostname Lets the service access DHCP objects in

+Or eDirectory.

 DHCP_LDAP_Proxy

-Associated Service Example Proxy User Name Services That the User Provides

 DNS OESCommonProxy_hostname Lets the service access DNS objects in

 Or eDirectory.

 DNS_Proxy

 iFolder 3 OESCommonProxy_hostname Connects to the eDirectory server and

 Or retrieves the following information:

 iFolderProxy modifytimestamp

-• ◆ cn

-IMPORTANT: The Common Proxy user cannot be used if iFolder is ◆ mail
+IMPORTANT: The Common Proxy user cannot be used if iFolder is running on a cluster node. • cn

+• mail

-running on a cluster node. • sn
+• sn

 • GUID

-• givenName

-• member
+givenNamemember

 Linux User Management OESCommonProxy_hostname Searches the tree for LUM users.

 Or

 LUM_proxy

-NetStorage OESCommonProxy_hostname Performs LDAP searches for users loggin
+NetStorage OESCommonProxy_hostname Performs LDAP searches for users logging

 Or into NetStorage.

 NetStorage_Proxy

-NSS server_nameadmin Reads user objects and maintains the volume, pool, and other storage system objects.
+NSS se rver_name admin Reads user objects and maintains the volume, pool, and other storage system objects.

 This user performs some of the same functions as proxy users do for other services.
-However, unlike other OES services that can share proxy users, NSS requires a unique proxy user for each serve
+However, unlike other OES services that can share proxy users, NSS requires a unique proxy user for each server.

 Samba (Novell) server_name-SambaProxy Searches the LDAP tree (eDirectory) for Samba users.